niravnmore/softskills_assignment/README.md

 **Social Etiquette**
 - Creating first impression
 - First impression may not be a last impression
-- First impression is definetly a lasting impression
+- First impression is definitely a lasting impression
-- Psycologically we are too busy with validating the first impression rather than evaluating the second impression
+- Psychologically we are too busy with validating the first impression rather than evaluating the second impression
 - It takes a lot of efforts to change a first impression

 **Phone Etiquette**
 - Promote yourself as a professional
 - Try to introduce yourself properly during a phone call
 - Watch your tone
-- Think before you say, you should be vaery clear what you want to say
+- Think before you say, you should be very clear what you want to say
 - If possible prepare your script beforehand to avoid thinking during the phone call about what to speak
 - Avoid any distractions

 **Email Etiquette**
-- 4C's for written communication
+- 4 C's for written communication
         1. Complete
         2. Clear
         3. Courteous and polite